miranda-ng/miranda-ng/protocols/FacebookRM/docs/facebook - readme.txt

 --------------------------------
        Version history
 --------------------------------
+0.2.3.1 - 19.3.2014
+ + Working manual refreshing of contact info
+ + Load user info when we're receiving message from someone who isn't in clist yet (fixes contacts with our own name)

 0.2.3.1 - 15.3.2014
  !
 Allow more Miranda instances to be connected to same account at same time